What is the Student Council

 A body elected by students in all years to give everyone a voice in school issues.

-Every class elects a class representative
+Every class elects a class representative who attends a Year Group Council every month.

 How are Student Representatives elected?